Summer 2017 Information

-A limited number of residence hall rooms are available on campus for rent during the summer.
-Non-Mount Holyoke students, new students, graduating seniors, students recently withdrawn from the College, students currently on leave (including study abroad), or planning on taking a leave (including study abroad) for the Fall semester are not eligible for summer housing.
+A limited number of residence hall rooms are available on campus during the summer.
+Priority is given to current students working or doing research with a Mount Holyoke College Faculty member or international students needing to remain on campus for the summer.
+If space is available, students working, taking classes or doing research off campus will be considered.
+Non-Mount Holyoke students, new students, graduating seniors, students recently withdrawn from the College, students returning from leave (including study abroad), or planning on taking a leave (including study abroad) for the Fall semester are not eligible for summer housing.

-In order to apply for housing, students must clear all of their financial obligations with the College through the Student Financial Services Office and clear any other holds in place by Health Center, Counseling Services or Residential Life.
+In order to apply for housing, students must clear all of their financial obligations with the College through the Student Financial Services Office and clear any other holds in place by Health Center, Counseling Services, Dean of Studies or Residential Life.

 Summer Housing is available from May 28, 2017 through August 19, 2017.
 Outside of the defined summer session, housing will only be available on a limited exception basis.

 All students who remain on campus must commit to stay on campus for at least 4 consecutive weeks (between May 28 through August 19).
 The three timeframes available for summer housing are 12 weeks (whole session), 8 weeks and 4 weeks.
 The 12, 8 and 4 week sessions were chosen because most students who are doing research or an internship do so for those time periods.
 The weeks must be consecutive and within the May 28, 2017 - August 19, 2017 time period.
 Students will be billed for the full time period that they sign up for, whether they stay the whole period or not.
 The weeks run from Sunday to Saturday and therefore students should make arrangements for a Sunday check-in.
 Rates are not prorated for partial stays, unused meals or a check-in that does not occur on a Sunday.